SybelBlue/slides/brainstorm.md

 - Talking about violence and trauma is ok
 - Being beautiful in the lab is the only way to normalize being beautiful in the lab

+> computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+Programmers who subconsciously view themselves as artists will enjoy what they do and will do it better.
+-Donald Knuth

 ## Bonus Round Topics

 ### Passion Projects